MorganR/garnet-compiler/a2-README.txt

 All tests compare their .exp (expected output) against the -e output found in the .rese files.
 Parser tests do not use the .testi or .testo files for additional testing of ssltrace -i output or custom tests respectively, as these were not found to be necessary for this step of the project.
 The ssltrace -i output can still be found in the {test-name}.resi files, and this was used in debugging.

-Diff files showing all changes can be found here as {filename}-{extension}-diff-file.txt.
+Diff files showing all changes can be found here as {filename}-{extension}-diff.txt.